-Ranked by Airbnb as one of the best places to stay in all Virginia, this is the kind of treehouse that you dream of building (and living in!) as a kid.
-It’s not luxurious, it’s not glamping, it’s a fantasy treehouse designed by a renowned Richmond architect, and resembling a fire tower in appearance.
+Ranked by Airbnb as one of the best places to stay in all of Virginia, this is the kind of treehouse that you dream of building (and living in!) as a kid.
+It’s not luxurious, it’s not glamping, it’s a fantasy treehouse designed by a renowned Richmond architect, and it resembes a fire tower in appearance.

-Spanning two storeys, the treehouse is built from reclaimed redwood and sits in the backyard of a private home.
-You’ll have a private entrance to the main house’s basement where there is a bathroom and lounge area.
-Sleeping six comfortably, the treehouse itself is accessed over a rope bridge, and offers hammocks, a fire pit, and complementary bike hire.
+Spanning two stories, the treehouse is built from reclaimed redwood and sits in the backyard of a private home.
+You’ll have a private entrance to the main house’s basement, where there is a bathroom and lounge area.
+Sleeping six comfortably, the treehouse itself is accessed over a rope bridge, and offers hammocks, a fire pit, and complimentary bike hire.

-There are plenty of riverside trails in the area to explore on foot or two wheels, including the popular Buttermilk Trail.
-The treehouse is set on five wooded acres, and is dog-friendly too so there’s no need to leave the pooch at home.
+There are plenty of riverside trails in the area to explore on foot or two, including the popular Buttermilk Trail.
+The treehouse is set on five wooded acres, and is dog-friendly too, so there’s no need to leave the pooch at home.